AdobeDocs/experience-manager-65.en/help/assets/aem-pdf-rasterizer.md

    ![web_enabled_image1](assets/web_enabled_image1.png)

 1. Save the workflow.

-1. To enable PDF Rasterizer to process PDF pages with PDF libraries, open the **[!UICONTROL DAM Process Subasset]** model from the Workflow console.
+1. To enable PDF Rasterizer to process PDF pages with PDF libraries, open the **[!UICONTROL DAM Process Subasset]** model from the [!UICONTROL Workflow] console.

 1. From the side panel, drag the PDF Rasterizer Handler step under the **[!UICONTROL Create Web-Enabled Image Rendition]** step.

 1. Configure the following arguments for the **[!UICONTROL PDF Rasterizer Handler]** step:

     * MIME types: `application/pdf` or `application/postscript`